Aroma + Cognitive Performance

 In a society full of opportunity, ever-changing technology, and a multitude of distractions, a cognitive boost can go a long way.
 What if there was a way for people to perform better on tests, make fewer mistakes, and work more efficiently?

-In 2015, I started working on a psychopharmacology project with the Ohio State University Department of Food Science and Technology to see if this just might be possible.
+In 2015, I began working on a psychopharmacology study with the Ohio State University Department of Food Science and Technology to see if this just might be possible.
 Previous research has suggested that a person can achieve enhanced cognition and task performance simply by breathing the scents of certain natural substances.
 In this project, I explored the effects of lavender (linalool) and peppermint aromas on cognitive performance, in order to gain a greater understanding of the potentials of aroma administration.